jwunderl/pxt-arcade/docs/courses/csintro1/functions/extensions.md

-# Making and Using Extensions
+# Activity: Making and Using Extensions

 When writing code, software developers often want to avoid spending time recreating code that already exists.
 Previous sections have shown how a single developer might do this using functions, but not how developers can share code amongst others.